div-a/this-is-a-blog/_posts/scope-functions-in-kotlin.md

 ---
 title: 'Scope Functions in Kotlin (With Examples)'
-excerpt: 'I wanted to get better at knowing how to use scope functions, so I wrote this post.'
+excerpt: 'How to use let / with / run / apply / also'
 coverImage: ''
 date: '2023-04-07'
 author: